Researching Your Ancestry

 Sources of Information

 Individuals seek Tribal affiliation for a variety of reasons.
-Tribes are sovereign nations, therefore, requirements for Tribal enrollment are determined by the individual Tribe and usually set forth in the Tribal constitution and other Tribal laws and customs.
+Tribes are sovereign nations, therefore, requirements for Tribal enrollment are determined by the individual Tribe and are usually set forth in the Tribal constitution and other Tribal laws and customs.

 Please be aware that having Tribal ancestry does not necessarily entitle you to federal or other funding.
 Because Tribes are their own sovereign nations, each Tribe has its own laws regarding entitlements, just like a state or county has its own laws.